wolfberryllc/MetaIoT-Cloud/README.md

 3. Open Terminal

-4.  d to the new folder you just created
+4.  cd to the new folder you just created

 ```
 cd /foldername